ganevniko/ganevniko.github.io/_posts/2019-10-01-monte_carlo_simulation_applied_to_portfolio_management.markdown

+ ## A basic understanding of Monte Carlo simulation

 Monte Carlo simulations perform risk analysis by simulating models of possible outcomes according to a chosen probability distribution for a parameter that has an inherent uncertainty.
 To get a basic understating of how it works we can use a simple example and calculate the area of a circle inside a square with a binary outcome experiment.
 Let say that we don’t know the value of Pi and want to calculate the area of a circle of diameter of one.
 We can draw a square around that circle and start randomly plotting dots inside that square.
 In this case we would be following a uniform distribution for the coordinates of the dots we are plotting.
 If the dot falls inside the circle we will label it a success and at the end we will estimate the area of the circle by dividing the number of dots inside the square by the total number of dots plotted.